I was flipping through an issue of Country Living the other day and I came across a little story on tools by Estwing Manufacturing

+This is a pencil drawing by Canadian Mark Liam Smith.
+It's called "Nemesis Beetle."
 This last one might be my favourite.
 Remember Tadao Cern?
 The dude who did that amazing series of photos, inspired by famous paintings?
 He's on Saatchi!
 You can get a print of his famous Van Gogh "photograph" which was made by Photoshopping a painting, with the result as shown above.
 Want to see how it's done?
 Here's a video.

 So basically, all you have to do is visit the Saatchi site, look around, and click a bit to buy.
 It's easy.
 What do you think about my choices?

 Remember Sarah Richardson?
 She of the statement necklace?
 She of the white jeans?
-Well, she's back with another new show called Real Potential.
+Well, she's back with another new show called Real Potential

 .
 Sadly, I did not like the show much, and said so in my blog about it in early 2011.
 I haven't been invited to a Sarah Richardson event since.
 Haha.
 I can't say this bothers me much.
 So much of PR and Journalism is bullshit, and if I'm no longer in the loop, that must mean I'm not part of the bullshit, and that makes me happy.

 wasn't good.
 It just wasn't.
 It wasn't horrible, but it was a disappointment.
 The show seemed to dumb down everything that had been appealing about Richardson's past shows.
 It was so banal.
 And it didn't last long.
 Whether by design or because someone or (many someones) on the team realized it was a bust, it seems to have ended after only two short seasons.

 Now, however, Sarah is back.
 And I'm happy report that Real Potential

 The show is three quarters about real-estate shopping.
 Sarah helps a house-hunting couple shop for a place, gives them three options, they pick one and buy it, and then, finally, she helps improve the chosen home by renovating one room or area.
 The show is 22 minutes long and in my opinion, is a little light on the design and decorating side of things, but considering how much the masses seem to love real estate, the format was probably a smart choice.
 It debuted a couple of weeks ago and several episodes have already aired.
-I watched them online, though the HGTV website.
+I watched them online, though the HGTV website